SparkleMalone/SimpleFeatures/README.md

 st_layers(dsn= "Data")

 ```
-we see that in this case, there is one layer with 73 features.
+In this case, there is one layer with 73 features.

 Look at the class and information about the geometry:

 ```{r, include=T}
 class( Fluxnet.ch4)
 Fluxnet.ch4$geometry
 ```